Hash Generator Online | MD5, SHA-256 and SHA-512 Checksums

 Q.Which hash algorithm should I use?

-A. Use SHA-256 or SHA-512 for modern security needs.
-Keep MD5/SHA-1 only for legacy/non-security checks such as quick checksums.
+A. Use SHA-256 or SHA-512 for modern integrity and fingerprinting work.
+Keep MD5/SHA-1 only for legacy or non-security checks such as quick compatibility checksums.

 Q.Can two different inputs produce the same hash (collision)?